lil-js/http/README.md

-# thread-http
+# lil' http

-A [thread.js](https://github.com/h2non/thread.js) module which implements a tiny, full featured HTTP client designed to be used in Web Workers
+A lil' module which implements a tiny, full featured HTTP client

 **This library is still a work in progress**